Maine Studies Courses

 Note: MES 520 is a general course designation, with multiple courses offered under this number.
 Students can take this course multiple times, as long as the topic differs each time.

 MES 501 – Maine Studies: An Interdisciplinary Approach

 A graduate-level introduction to Maine through sources in multiple fields.
 Topics include industries such as farming, fishing, lumbering, and tourism; environmental concerns and regulations; economic challenges and opportunities; and demographic trends.
 This course is required for students in the MA in Interdisciplinary Studies (Maine Studies track).
 Credits: 3.

 This interdisciplinary course explores Maine as a place with a unique identity and “sense of place.”
-We examine images of Maine from Vacationland to impoverished rural backwoods, from quaint fishing villages to declining mill towns, from wilderness to gentrified downtowns and suburbs.
-Drawing on poets, essayists, novelists and historians, we explore and challenge these constructed images.
+Examines images of Maine from Vacationland to impoverished rural backwoods, from quaint fishing villages to declining mill towns, from wilderness to gentrified downtowns and suburbs.
+Drawing on poets, essayists, novelists and historians, the course explores and challenges these constructed images.
 Required for students in the MAIS degree, MES track.
 Credits: 3

 This course explores women’s experiences in Maine using historical and current examples.
 Through readings and discussion, we analyze Maine women individually and collectively in such roles as workers, reformers, performers, writers, politicians, and mothers.
 Credits: 3

 MES 520 – Folklore and the Environment